capGoblin/init/README.md

 ## Features (so far)

-Create Next.js Projects: Quickly bootstrap a new Next.js application with TypeScript, ESLint, Tailwind CSS, and additional configurations.
+Create Next.js Projects: Quickly bootstrap a new Next.js application with TypeScript, ESLint, Tailwind CSS, and additional configurations. <br>
-Create Vite Projects: Set up a new Vite project with React and TypeScript.
+Create Vite Projects: Set up a new Vite project with React and TypeScript. <br>
-Shadcn UI Initialization: Automatically run Shadcn UI setup if needed.
+Shadcn UI Initialization: Automatically run Shadcn UI setup if needed. <br>
 Install MUI Packages: Install Material-UI packages for your project.

 ## Installation